Unit 8 Ap Environmental Science

 • Pollution remediation: This involves cleaning up existing pollution.
 Techniques include soil remediation, water treatment, and air purification.

 Specific remediation techniques vary depending on the type of pollution.
-For example, phytoremediation (using plants to remove pollutants from soil or water) is a promising technique for soil and water remediation.
+As an example, phytoremediation (using plants to remove pollutants from soil or water) is a promising technique for soil and water remediation.
 Similarly, bioremediation (using microorganisms to break down pollutants) is effective for cleaning up oil spills and other forms of organic pollution.

 The Role of Legislation and Policy: Setting the Stage for Change